 King Saul’s Encounter with a Medium

-After King Saul had devoted the rest of his life to put to death God's chosen king, David, there was a point where God would not give him any direction through prayer or prophetic words.
-Being in a desperate place, he took the terrible step of seeking answers from a medium that would consult a spirit.
-Samuel the prophet had died sometime before, and King Saul went to the medium and asked her if she would bring up the spirit of Samuel:
+When King Saul devoted the rest of his life to try to put to death God's chosen king, David, there was a point where God would not give him any direction through prayer or prophetic words.
+Being in a desperate place, he took the terrible step of seeking answers from a medium to consult a spirit for him, not telling her that he was King Saul.
+Samuel the prophet had died sometime before, and Saul went to the medium asking her if she would bring up the spirit of Samuel:

 11Then the woman asked, "Whom shall I bring up for you?"
 "Bring up Samuel," he said.
 12When the woman saw Samuel, she cried out at the top of her voice and said to Saul, "Why have you deceived me?
 You are Saul!"
 13The king said to her, "Don't be afraid.
 What do you see?"
 The woman said, "I see a spirit coming up out of the ground."
 14"What does he look like?" he asked.
 "An old man wearing a robe is coming up," she said.
 Then Saul knew it was Samuel, and he bowed down and prostrated himself with his face to the ground.
 15Samuel said to Saul, "Why have you disturbed me by bringing me up?"
 "I am in great distress," Saul said.
 "The Philistines are fighting against me, and God has turned away from me.
 He no longer answers me, either by prophets or by dreams.
 So I have called on you to tell me what to do" (1 Samuel 28:11-15.
 Emphasis mine).

 What strikes you about this passage, and why did the woman scream out in fear?